IanLunn/Hover/README.md

 As of `2.0.0`, `_options` also includes a `$nameSpace` / `@nameSpace` option which allows you to change the name all classes are prefixed with.
 The default namespace is `hvr`.

+The `$includeClasses` / `@includeClasses` option by default is set to `true` and will generate all Hover.css effects under their own class names, `hvr-grow` for example.
+Should you wish to add the properties that make up Hover.css effects to your own class names, set this option to `false`.

 ## Contribute to Hover.css

 If you'd like to contribute your own effects, please see the [Contributing Guide](https://github.com/IanLunn/Hover/blob/master/CONTRIBUTING.md).